Lowton

 Lowton is a village within the Metropolitan Borough of Wigan, in Greater Manchester, England.
 It is around 2 mi from Leigh, 7 mi south of Wigan and 12 mi west of Manchester city centre.
 The settlement lies across the A580 East Lancashire Road.

-Within the boundaries of the historic county of Lancashire, Lowton's history is closely connected with Byrom Manor, the ancestral home of the Byroms, a family which included poet John Byrom; the inventor of a system of shorthand.
-During the Industrial Revolution Lowton was associated with coal mining and manufacturing, given its proximity to several nearby collieries and factories.
+Within the boundaries of the historic county of Lancashire, Lowton's history is closely connected with Byrom Manor, the ancestral home of the Byroms, a family which included poet John Byrom, the inventor of a system of shorthand.
+During the Industrial Revolution Lowton was associated with coal mining and manufacturing: it was close to several collieries and factories.

-At the 2011 census, the population of Lowton was split between two wards, Lowton East, and Golborne and Lowton West.
+At the 2011 census, the population of Lowton was split between two wards: Lowton East, and Golborne and Lowton West.
 The latter partially counted the entire population of Golborne, and partially the population of Lowton's western half, with the boundary between them roughly being at Scott Road to the north and Windsor Road to the south.

 History

-Lowton has an unclear toponymy: it is from Old English tun "farm, village" with an uncertain first element (The first element is from lhe old English for high point IE Wornoth Low near Stockport is the highest hill in the area, and Lowton is the highest point locally.)
+Lowton has an unclear toponymy: the second element is from Old English tun "farm, village" with an uncertain first element.
+(It is suggested that the first element is from hlāw, an old English word for hill: Wornoth Low near Stockport is the highest hill in the area, and Lowton is the highest point locally.)
 A record of the name as Liewetune in 1176 suggests Old English hleowe "lee", although this is not a certain etymology.

 Lowton was one of the berewicks of the Royal Manor of Newton, later being one of the members of the Barony of Makerfield.